-Typical vaccine complications, sometimes referred to as vaccine injuries, include swelling and pain at the injection site, chills, mild fevers, and fatigue.
+Typical vaccine complications, sometimes called vaccine injuries, include swelling and pain at the injection site, chills, mild fevers, and fatigue.
 However, vaccines can sometimes cause severe, life-threatening complications, debilitating injuries, and even death.
 This article will explore the liability in vaccine complication cases and when you should seek help from a vaccine injury lawyer.

 Entities Potentially Liable For Vaccine Complications

-In exceptional cases, the two entities held liable for vaccine complications are vaccine manufacturers and the medical professionals who administered the vaccines.
+In exceptional cases, the two entities held liable for vaccine complications are vaccine manufacturers and the medical professionals administering the vaccines.
 It is important to note that

 This immunity for vaccine manufacturers came into effect after the DPT (diphtheria, pertussis, and tetanus) vaccine caused adverse effects, and subsequent lawsuits resulted in millions of dollars lost to claimants.
-The vaccine manufacturers stopped producing the DPT vaccine, with the last manufacturer threatening to cease production altogether.
+The manufacturers stopped producing the DPT vaccine, with the last manufacturer threatening to cease production.

 The National Vaccine Injury Compensation Program (NVICP or VICP)

 To prevent the closure of the last remaining major vaccine manufacturer and still compensate individuals with vaccine complications cases, the U.S. government established the VICP in 1988.
 The VICP is administered by the Office of Special Masters of the U.S. Court of Federal Claims, which falls under the U.S. Department of Health and Human Services.